tfgg/yournextmep/_candidates/eu2014/conservative/nirj-deva.md

 person: nirj-deva
 region: south-east
 party: conservative
-title: South East - Conservative Party - Nirj Deva
+title: Nirj Deva is running for MEP in South East for the Conservative Party
 incumbent: true
 ---